 For an eye popping display, repeat planting of wild flowers and the likes is the way to go as seen in the beautiful garden of this restored 17th-century country cottage.
 Choose tall growing perennials that are colorful (and hardy) for year-round interest.
 Foxgloves (Digitalis purpurea) are an all-time favorite for both modern and traditional or even cottage gardens settings, – bees love them too – while Rose mallow (Hibiscus moscheutos), Hollyhocks (Alcea), Valerian (Valeriana officinalis, Caprifoliaceae) and Globe Thistles (Echinops bannaticus) are great choices for bold summer color and fragrance.

-6. Use repeat planting to draw the eye to a focal point
+6. Draw the eye to a focal point

 Whether you've a gravel, stone, cobbled or other kind of garden path, you can make a feature of it with the simple addition of container plants.
 Line them up in sequence to define the area, and it's up to you whether you mix and match both flowers and pots, or go for a bit of statement repetition.

 Working with the seasons is a must in gardens, and if you plant autumn bulbs, Acers and the likes ahead of time, your garden will be flush with beautiful fall foliage.
-Think deep crimson colors, bronze and gold, and for more advice on autumn plants take a look at our feature.
+Think deep crimson colors, bronze and gold.

 Especially important in sloping gardens, planting up to create a beautiful backdrop will be worth it when you're able to look up and enjoy the view from your patio, or even from the back door in all seasons.
 Choose evergreen plants for year-round interest, while towering wildflowers are a must for the summer months.
 Although sloping gardens can be more pricey at the design stage, there are unique benefits to this structure and they make the perfect canvas for water features and even fountains.